jeffeehsiung/Lane_detection_LiDAR/report.md

 - The other ill-fitted lane is due to the multiple orientations of lanes are present in the scene, which leads to incorrect lane curve fitting.

 ## 4. Discussion
 The integration of the methods including the inliner and outliner RANSACRegression Class, Polynomial Regression Class, Range-of-Interest Grids Creation in LaneMarking class, and finally the Slope-Calculation in LaneDetection class play a significant role in modeling of lane boundaries from LiDAR pointcloud data.
 By combining traditional polynomial fitting techniques with a custom cost function that emphasizes lane fidelity and parallelism, the current implementations gives a fair ego lane detection result.
-However, future work may explore the application of HDMap for curved road ego lane fitting, as well as other advance algorithms that are able to address complex road geometries, including intersections and multi-lane roads.
+However, future work may explore the application of HDMap[3] for curved road ego lane fitting, as well as other advance algorithms that are able to address complex road geometries, including intersections and multi-lane roads.

 ## 5. Conclusion
 This report introduced a systematic approach to ego lane detection from LiDAR pointclouds, highlighting the importance of data preprocessing and advanced polynomial fitting.
 The methodology and results underscore the algorithm's applicability to autonomous vehicle navigation, offering a foundation for further research and development in this area.